 Below, we offer descriptions and considerations of four different types of living room windows.

 Sometimes called “crank windows,” casement windows are hinged to one side of the window frame and open outwards (using, you guessed it, a hand crank).
 A popular living room window choice, they can be installed to open either to the left or right.

 Because casements open completely, they are great for allowing air to flow into your home.
 They’re also among the most energy-efficient windows, because they are tightly sealed and locked tightly to the window frame.

 Casement windows are also incredibly low-maintenance and easy to clean.
 Simply remove the screen (which is on the interior) to wipe down the inside pane or open the window slightly and reach around to clean the exterior.

-There are a few reasons why you may not want to install casement windows in your living room.
+There are a few reasons why you may not want to install casements for your living room windows.
 Some cranks can become rusted or difficult to maneuver.
 As well, if you wish to have an air conditioner in your living room, be aware that most A/C units do not fit in casement windows.
 Finally, if you live in a particularly windy area, you may be better off selecting windows that are less exposed to the elements (and potential damage).

 Slider windows are just that—they slide back and forth horizontally on a track and are easy to open and shut.

 Sliders provide a relatively wide window space, allowing lots of natural light into your living room and letting you enjoy a larger vista if you have a nice outdoor view.
 And because they don’t protrude on the outside, slider windows do not take up any more space than your wall.

 Combined with vinyl frames, slider windows provide excellent insulation, keeping your living room cozy and comfortable in extreme cold winter temperatures and preventing moisture and humidity from entering during the warmer months.
 However, while modern slider windows are energy efficient, they are less so than casement windows.